-After reading our film reviewer Peter Gray’s recent listing of queer picks to stream for Mardi Gras, QN Magazine reader Bill Rutkin contacted us to let us know about a hidden gem he’d discovered on Netflix.
+After reading film reviewer Peter Gray’s recent listing of queer picks to stream for Mardi Gras, I watched Handsome Devil, one the hidden gems he discovered on Netflix.

 I recently bought a subscription to Netflix so I could watch Hannah Gadsby’s Nanette, and since then, a number of foreign language TV serials.